dscgt/route_recorder/models/README.md

 Notes about record.json:
 - the `properties` field's key-value pairs are the fields defined by the record's respective model.
 The key-value pairs of `properties` under objects of the `stops` array are defined by the stop's respective model within the parent model.
 - `modelId` is a Firebase reference type
+- `saves` describes how stops are separated by route save.
+For example, if a crewmember does stops a, b, and c on one day, and then saves it, and then he/she (or another crewmember) does stops d and e on another day, `saves` will express this. `saveTime` describes the time of saving.
+If a route did not need to be saved for resumption later (most routes will fall under this), `saves` will have only one entry

 Notes about record_in_progress.json:
 - the "record" property's value takes the structure of record.json's object